How to apply

 Applications for September 2024 start are now open

 Feedback from the first week at our College

 "Everyone at St Brendan's has been super helpful and have helped make my daughter's first week go much more smoothly and comfortably than I dared to hope for!"

 "Thank you so much for all your help and communication.
 We have really been blown away by the approach, and support available for students at St Brendan's."

 "Thank you for your time and support you have given my son during his first week!"

-For a Level 3 programme, students are expected to have a minimum of 5 GCSEs grade 9-4 (or equivalent) including GCSE English - there are a few subjects which will accept English Literature instead - see individual course pages.
+For a Level 3 programme (A-levels, etc.), students are expected to have a minimum of 5 GCSEs grade 9-4 (or equivalent) including GCSE English Language - there are a few subjects which will accept English Literature instead - see individual course pages.
 BTECs must be at Merit or above and will count as one GCSE.

 You should check entry requirements for individual courses.